I spent $4,700 for a 7-night cruise on Wonder of the Seas. Here's what everything cost, from $400 in airfare to $140 in excursions

 Both Icon of the Seas and Wonder of the Seas are wonderful ship options for those booking a suite on Royal Caribbean.
 Not only does each vessel boast an array of suite categories, but both ships have a dedicated Suite Neighborhood exclusive to suite guests.

 Everything from basic Junior Suites to multi-story, luxurious cabins are found on either ship.
 In total, there are 174 suites on Wonder of the Seas and 179 suites on Icon of the Seas.
-Icon of the Seas features more suite categories than Wonder, with include suites such as the Sunset Junior Suite and Icon Loft Suite.
+Icon of the Seas features more suite categories than Wonder, which include suites such as the Sunset Junior Suite and Icon Loft Suite.

 Related: Guide to Icon of the Seas cabins and suites